Rashmi1979/Rashmi1979.github.io/_posts/2021-07-27-FinalBlog.md

 **What things are you going to do differently in practice now that you've had this course?**

 After taking and almost finishing ST558 course I have become more confident in doing programming in R. I was stuggling in the areas of writing functions and loops before taking ST558.
 I no more find these areas difficult.
 Before, I used to do all my work in R-studio using base R packages.
 Now I am familiar with R markdown and a ery useful package tidyverse.
-I find it ery easy to use them and implement them doing statistical programs.
+I find it very easy to use them and implement them doing statistical programs.